 Sugarbeet may exhibit visible symptoms of herbicide injury from spray drift without yield loss (12).
-Sugarbeet can recover completely from low levels of damage so the presence of symptoms does not necessarily indicate that a yield loss will result aStored at 41 F and 95% relative humidity for 150 days in 1978-1979 and 110 days in 1979-1980.
+Sugarbeet can recover completely from low levels of damage so the presence of symptoms does not necessarily indicate that a yield loss will result from the drift.

 Table 6.
-Influence of simulated 2,4-Ddrift on loss of extractable sucroseduring sugarbeet storage, averaged overfive application dates and two years.
+Influence of simulated 2,4-D drift on loss of extractable sucrose during sugarbeet storage, averaged over five application dates and two years.

+Extractable sucrose

-Herbicide Rate Extractable sucrose loss during storage 2,4-D 2,4-D 2,4-D Untreated checł (oz ai/A) 0.5 2.0 4.0 (%) 27 34 36 20
+Herbicide Rate loss during storage a

+(oz ai/A) (%)

+2,4-D 0.5 27

+2,4-D 2.0 34

+2,4-D 4.0 36

+Untreated check 20